decentology/fast-floward-1/week2/day1/readMe.md

 For day one, we have two quests: `W2Q1` and `W2Q2`.
 These quests will be pretty short because I know I'm throwing a lot at you today.

-These quests also won't cover contract interfaces or post/pre-conditions because I don't want to overwhelm you (and you deserve to take a break!).
+These quests also won't cover contract interfaces or post/pre-conditions because I don't want to overwhelm you.
 I will be here right alongside you to help whenever and wherever you need.
 If you need assistance while solving these, feel free to ask questions on Discord in the **burning-questions** channel or reach out to me in a DM if need be.
 You got this!!

 - `W2Q1` – Access Control Party

 Look at the w2q1 folder.
-For this quest, you will be looking at 4 variables (a, b, c, d) and 3 functions (publicFunc, privateFunc, contractFunc) defined in SomeStruct.
-For each variable, tell me in which areas they can be read (read scope) and which areas they can be modified (write scope).
+For this quest, you will be looking at 4 variables (a, b, c, d) and 3 functions (publicFunc, privateFunc, contractFunc) defined in some_contract.cdc.
+You will see I've marked 4 different areas (#1, #2, #3 in some_contract.cdc, and #4 in some_script.cdc) where I want you to answer the following task: For each variable, tell me in which areas they can be read (read scope) and which areas they can be modified (write scope).
 For each function, simply tell me where they can be called.
-You will see I've marked 4 different areas (#1, #2, #3 in some_contract.cdc, and #4 in some_script.cdc) where I want you to list.

 Ex.
 In Area 1:
 1. Variables that can be read: a and c.